No charges against off-duty officer in deadly California Costco shooting

-(CNN)California prosecutors won't file charges against an off-duty officer who fatally shot a man inside a Costco store in Corona three months ago.
+(CNN)California prosecutors won't file charges against an off-duty officer who fatally shot a man three months ago inside a Costco store in Corona.

-Following a grand jury decision that charges are not warranted, Riverside County District Attorney Mike Hestrin said he will not file criminal charges against Salvador Sanchez, an off-duty Los Angeles police officer.
+Following a grand jury decision that charges are not warranted, Riverside County District Attorney Mike Hestrin will not file criminal charges against Salvador Sanchez, a Los Angeles police officer, Hestrin announced Wednesday.

-Kenneth French, described by a cousin as non-verbal, is believed to have struck Sanchez, who then fired 10 shots.
+Kenneth French, described by a cousin as nonverbal, is believed to have struck Sanchez, who then fired 10 shots.
 Sanchez was shopping with his family on June 14 and holding his young child when the brief incident began.

 French, who had been diagnosed with schizophrenia, was unarmed.

-French was hit three times in the back, and once in the shoulder, said Joe DelGiudice, chief of investigations for the district attorney's office.
+French was hit three times in the back and once in the shoulder, said Joe DelGiudice, chief of investigations for the district attorney's office.

 French's parents, Russell and Paola French, were also wounded.
 Four seconds passed between the assault and the beginning of the shooting, DelGiudice added.